Viceroy, Saskatchewan

-Viceroy is a hamlet in Excel Rural Municipality No. 71, Saskatchewan, Canada.
+Viceroy is a hamlet in the Rural Municipality of Excel No. 71, Saskatchewan, Canada.
 The population was 25 at the 2011 Census.
 The hamlet previously held the status of a village until May 10, 2002.
 Viceroy is located 7 km south of the historic Red Coat Trail on Highway 624 north of Willow Bunch Lake adjacent to Big Muddy Valley.

 History

 Viceroy was incorporated in 1912.
 At its peak in the 1950s it had a population of 250.
 Prior to May 10, 2002, Viceroy was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the Rural municipality of Excel on that date.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Viceroy had a population of 25 living in 12 of its 19 total private dwellings, a change of from its 2016 population of 20.
 With a land area of 1.14 km2, it had a population density of in 2021.